The Golden Bachelor Live

 "The Golden Bachelor Live" is the eighth episode and season finale of the seventeenth season of the American sitcom television series It's Always Sunny in Philadelphia.
-It is the 178th overall episode of the series and was written by executive producers Charlie Day and series creator Rob Mac, and directed by Todd Biermann.
+It is the 178th overall episode of the series and was written by executive producers Charlie Day and series creator Rob McElhenney, and directed by Todd Biermann.
 It originally aired on FX and FXX on August 20, 2025.

 The series follows "The Gang", a group of five misfit friends: twins Dennis and Deandra "(Sweet) Dee" Reynolds, their friends Charlie Kelly and Ronald "Mac" McDonald, and Frank Reynolds, Dennis's and Dee's legal father.
 The Gang runs the fictional Paddy's Pub, an unsuccessful Irish bar in South Philadelphia.
 In the episode, Frank participates in The Golden Bachelor to finally find a new love in his life.

-According to Nielsen Media Research, the episode was seen by an estimated 0.285 million household viewers and gained a 0.08 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 285 thousand household viewers and gained a 0.08 ratings share among adults aged 18–49.
 The episode received critical acclaim, with critics praising the episode's originality, humor, and emotional tone.

 Plot

 The episode is presented as a season finale of The Golden Bachelor, hosted by Jesse Palmer.
-Frank has been selected as the Bachelor, but is very disappointed when he finds that the candidates are all seniors.
+Frank has been selected as the Bachelor, but is very disappointed when he finds that the candidates are all seniors his age.
 Palmer gives in to his demand to ask a young TikTok personality, Cock "Chewy" Chewa, to arrive in limo.
-He also has an interest in senior candidate Sam, so he is left with two possible dates.
+Frank also has an interest in one senior candidate named Sam, so he is left with two possible dates.

 Due to this, the show is forced to retool the season.
 Discovering that Frank used actors to pretend to be his family, Frank is forced to introduce Chewy and Sam to the Gang.
 Dennis and Dee are convinced that Sam is only after Frank for his fortune, so Dennis invites Bonnie as a third candidate for Frank, upsetting Charlie.
 Sam opens her heart to Frank, explaining that she finally found true love with him.
 She believes she finally won him over, until Frank slips a note that simply says "dunzo".

-Mac, thinking Frank is going to pick Chewy, decides to see if she is cool by pranking by detonating an elephant's toothpaste bomb in the mansion, a viral prank he saw online.
-However, unwilling to let Frank date his mom and to let Chewy stay with them, Charlie pours 20 gallons of Nair in the concoction, but the Gang itself ends up affected instead, giving them a green skin and ruining their voices.
+Mac, thinking Frank is going to pick Chewy, decides to see if she is cool by detonating an elephant's toothpaste bomb in the mansion, a viral prank he saw online.
+However, unwilling to let Frank date his mom and to let Chewy stay with them, Charlie pours 20 gallons of Nair in the concoction, but the Gang itself ends up affected instead, making them appear in the audience green and balding with their voices messed up.
 In the end, Frank must give the final rose to either Bonnie or Chewy, but he chooses neither.
 He goes to a bus station in the rain to meet with Sam, admitting that he got her out because he loves her and he was afraid.
 He gives her the rose, asking her to marry him.
 She accepts, and they passionately kiss.